MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/config/player-stats-configure-2017.md

 <!--
 This file was at path
 leaderboards-and-stats-2017/player-stats-configure-2017.md
-and has been orphaned for over a year.
+and has been orphaned for over a year.  sme compare the two articles in this dir. delete one?
 -->

 With player data, you only need to configure a stat in two cases: